AJVancattenburch/my_portfolio/README.md

     - Once open, press `Ctrl + Shift + I` to open the developer tools in your browser, then open the `Network` tab.

     - You should see a request for a PDF file in the `Network` tab.
-That will typically be a string of numbers and letters followed by `?e=`.
+It will typically be a string of numbers and letters followed by `?e=`.
 Reference the image below for an example of what you should be looking for, highlighted by the pink containers:

       <p>
         <img src="./src/assets/img/README_images/transcribed-document-url.png" class="img-fluid" height="100%" />
       </p>

+    - Click on the request in the `Network` tab.

+    - Among the tab options within the `Network` tab dashboard, click the `Preview` tab.

-    - The property we are looking for with the values you want to `copy` is the `transcribedDocumentUrl` property.
-Right click the string value and select `Copy string contents` option.
+    - Of the list of properties you see, locate the `transcribedDocumentUrl` property.

+    - Right click the string value of `transcribedDocumentUrl` to display a menu of options and select the `Copy string contents` option (or, alternatively, highlight the string value and press `Ctrl + C` to copy to your clipboard).

-    - Replace the `<iframe src="">` and `<object data="">` element attribute string values in the `ResumeCard.vue` component with the copied string value from the `transcribedDocumentUrl` property in the `Network` tab where you see the `highlighted code below from your ResumeCard.vue component`:
+    - Replace the `<iframe src="">` and `<object data="">` element attribute string values in the `ResumeCard.vue` component and `paste` the string value from the `transcribedDocumentUrl` property `(Ctrl + V)` where you see the highlighted code below from your `ResumeCard.vue component`:

       <p>
         <img src="./src/assets/img/README_images/resume-card-copied-url.png" class="img-fluid" width="100%" />